Skip to Content

 5. Consult a Vet About Medication

 In extreme cases, ask your vet about medication.
-A TCA (Tricyclic antidepressant) or SSRI (Selective Serotonin Reuptake Inhibitor) may work as well for a cat as it does a human.
+A TCA (Tricyclic antidepressant) or SSRI (Selective Serotonin Reuptake Inhibitor) may work as well for a cat as it does for a human.

 Unrecognizable veterinarian cleaning ears of a cat with cotton buds why do cats bite their nails